-3.4 Information and music performance
+7.3 Information and music performance

-3.4.1 Expressive performance parameters
+7.3.1 Expressive performance information

 When we want to develop an information processing model, it is important to define which is the relevant information we will use.
 This choice depends on the phenomenon we are observing and on the available detection techniques.
 In our case, we want to describe music performance and we can observe the variations a music performer is doing when he plays.
-This kind of information is often called expressive parameters.
+This kind of information is often called expressive performance information.
 The most relevant information used in performance models are discussed in this section.

-3.4.1.1 Physical information level
+7.3.1.1 Representation levels

-At a physical information level, the main expressive parameters, considered in the models, are related to timing of musical events and tempo, dynamics (loudness variation), and articulation (the way successive notes are connected).
+Physical information level At a physical information level, the main expressive parameters, considered in the models, are related to timing of musical events and tempo, dynamics (loudness variation), and articulation (the way successive notes are connected).
 These parameters are particularly relevant for keyboard instruments.
 Moreover, they are the basic parameters of the MIDI protocol and thus are easily measurable on electronic music instruments or employable for obtaining a music performance.
 In some instruments and in the singing voice other acoustic parameters are taken into account such as vibrato and micro-intonation or pedalling at the piano.
 In contemporary music, timbre is often an essential expressive parameter; sometimes also virtual space location or movement of the sound source is used as expression feature.